wix/Detox/docs/Introduction.WritingFirstTest.md

 This tutorial assumes you've already installed Detox successfully on a working React Native project.

-> TIP: You can also check out this [awesome tutorial](https://medium.com/@bogomolnyelad/how-to-test-your-react-native-app-like-a-real-user-ecfc72e9b6bc) on Medium with video by [@bogomolnyelad](https://medium.com/@bogomolnyelad)
+## Detox Recorder

+Check out [Detox Recorder](https://github.com/wix/DetoxRecorder), our tool for recording tests directly from your device.

-## Step 1: Prepare a JavaScript file to hold your scenario (spec)
+## Step 1: Prepare a JavaScript File to Hold Your Scenario (Spec)

 Every Detox test scenario is usually placed in its own JavaScript file.
 If you've followed the [installation tutorial](Introduction.GettingStarted.md), these files are located in `/e2e/*.spec.js` under your React Native project root.
 Feel free to place these files wherever you like, this directory structure is just a recommendation.